Books and Vintage Merchandise Store

 From the first years of the 20th c. publishers would grab at any excuse to show what was then termed a “pretty lady”.
 Above is one of a set of six such postcards, all portraying a Muse of the various arts.

-A large sub-category of the literary postcard is that which depicts people, usually women, taking pleasure from reading a book.
-Thousands of such cards were produced around the world.
-The example above is not unusual in equating glamour with reading.
+A large sub-category of literary postcards is that which depicts people, usually women, taking pleasure from reading a book.

-Prior to the invention in the 1920s of the conventional greeting card, as we know it today, people sent good wishes for a religious or secular holiday via appropriately-themed illustrated postcards.
-The example above hails from about 1904, its gravitas heightened by the inclusion of a quotation from Lord Alfred Tennyson, the Poet Laureate.
-Adding literary references was a common device of postcard publishers during the early years of the postcard phenomenon, the purpose being to make the card seem more elevated in tone.
+Prior to the invention in the 1920s of the conventional greeting card, as we know it today, one that opens like a four-page book, people sent good wishes for a religious or secular holiday via appropriately-themed, illustrated postcards.
+The example above hails from about 1904, its highbrow intent heightened by the inclusion of a quotation from Lord Alfred Tennyson, the renowned Poet Laureate of England.

 Omnibus Edition Volume 2: